 - All hotels are based on availability.
 Any changes will be made with your approval.

 This itinerary was designed as a great way to spend a few days in Cusco before starting your overnight hike to Machu Picchu.
 It can start any day of the week as long as permits remain for the short Inca Trail.
 We do have a 2 person minimum as the day tours are all done privately.
 The hiking portion is done in group, ALWAYS with Alpaca Expeditions, but can be arranged privately for an additional cost.
 Please email your Alpaca Expeditions sales person today for more details...email@example.com.

 Professional Guides: All of our guides studied English and tourism at Cusco National University.
 They all grew up in this region and have a true passion to teach others about their heritage.
 They are fun yet professional, and will ensure you are safe and happy.

-Hotels: Included in this tour is one evening in Cusco, one evening in Ollantaytambo and one evening in Aguas Calientes.
+Hotels: 4 nights of hotel are included in this tour.
+Your first night in Cusco, second night in Ollantaytambo, third night in Aguas Calientes and finally your last night back in Cusco.
 We can easily add extra nights before or after the tour, if needed.
 Let our team know if you are interested in extending and we will give you a quote.
 Rooms are based on double occupancy.
 There is a surcharge for a single room.
 Upgraded hotels are always possible.
 We can also book the tour without any hotels, if you prefer to book them on your own.